Managing Seasonal Shedding in Dogs

 Bathe strategically, not excessively

-A properly timed bath during shedding season helps release dead coat, but frequent bathing is not the answer.
+A properly timed bath during shedding season helps release dead coat, but bathing more often isn't the fix on its own.

 For coats that feel heavy or packed with buildup, start with Cindra Cleansing Shampoo.
 For dogs that shed heavily and struggle with dryness, use Cindra Moisturizing Dog Shampoo.